ws-garcia/ECPTextStream/README.md

 ## Advantages
 * The fastest way for I/O operations over "big" text files from VBA (up to 600 MB/sec.).
 * Supports files up to 2 GB of size.
+* Supports CRLF, LF and CR as end of each single stream.
+This is useful when working with structured files like CSVs.
 * No memory overloads.
 Text files being read with buffer.
 * Minimal CPU overheat.
 * Configurable buffer size.